-Beginning the Zero Trust Journey with Software-Defined Perimeter Security
+Beginning the Zero Trust Journey

-The “Zero Trust” approach to enterprise security has gained significant traction as a way to combat the increasing sophistication and complexity of cyber security risks.
+The “Zero Trust” approach to enterprise security has gained significant traction as a way to combat the increasing sophistication and complexity of cybersecurity risks.
 The basic concept behind Zero Trust is, as the name suggests, to trust nothing and no one; specifically, any user, application or service attempting to access a network must be verified as legitimate before access is granted.
 Once granted, access is limited to the specific parameters defined for that user, application or service.

 Applying this principle, however, is easier said than done.
 Most traditional security strategies take a “castle and moat” approach and treat the enterprise network as a physical entity with clearly defined boundaries.
 Zero Trust, however, is designed to address today’s increasingly virtualized world, and therefore requires a fundamentally new mindset.
 Networks, moreover, have typically adopted the TCP/IP paradigm stack, where connections precede authentication (arguably making security an afterthought).
 Zero Trust reverses this logic by requiring authentication before connections are established, and by embedding security into every single connection and access request.